scatalfo/KanyeGame/README.md

 # KanyeGame

-The best game ever seen by mankind!
+The best game ever seen by the entire universe!